0xPranjl/ucpiNetwork/deployment/azure/secret-node-azure-template/Usage.md

 ### Commands

-`secretd`, `secretcli` - will work as you would normally expect
+`ucpid`, `ucpicli` - will work as you would normally expect

 `show-node-id` - will print out the p2p address of the node `show-validator` - will print out the validator consensus public key, which is used when creating a validator

-`stop-secret-node` - will stop the node `start-secret-node` - will start the node
+`stop-ucpi-node` - will stop the node `start-ucpi-node` - will start the node

 ### Debugging